rbbarbosa/Petit/exercises/ex1_lexical_analysis.md

 Try it with integers, decimals and other tokens.

-A bit of theory: The transition table which represents the lexical analysis DFA is stored in the ``lex.yy.c`` file (around source line ~400).
-If it weren't for _lex_ we would have to manually create these tables.
+A bit of theory: The transition table which represents the lexical analysis DFA is placed in the ``lex.yy.c`` file (around source line ~400).
+If it weren't for _lex_ we would have to manually create those tables.

 ## Regular expressions